Introduction

 - High-strength low-alloy steel is much more resistant to stamping or other processing than, for example, ST14 steel.
 It also has a higher tensile strength.

-Basic principles of tapping panels
+Basic principles of panel tapping

-- Before performing any sectional or full body panel replacements, always check carefully to see if a damaged panel can (And) be corrected by tapping.
+- Before performing any sectional replacements or complete body panel replacements, always carefully check whether the damaged panel(s) can be repaired by tapping.

 - Aluminum hammer and wooden hammer

-Hammer with movable striker
+Hammer with a movable striker

 Heat treatment of panels